Downhill Racer: Critical response

-In his review for the Chicago Sun-Times, Roger Ebert gave the film four out of four stars, calling it "the best movie ever made about sports—without really being about sports at all."
+In his contemporary review for the Chicago Sun-Times, Roger Ebert gave the film four out of four stars, calling it "the best movie ever made about sports—without really being about sports at all."
 In addition to praising the performances of Redford and Gene Hackman, Ebert noted how well the film balances exciting action sequences and the less glamorous aspects of an athlete's life.
 He wrote:

 Without bothering to explain much of the technical aspect of skiing, Downhill Racer tells us more about the sport than we imagined a movie could.
 The joy of these action sequences is counterpointed by the daily life of the ski amateur.
 There are the anonymous hotel rooms, one after another, and the deadening continual contact with the team members, and the efforts of the coach ... to hold the team together and placate its financial backers in New York.
 And there is Chappellet's casual affair with a girl [...] who seems to be a sort of ski groupie.
 She wants to make love to him, and does, but he is so limited, so incapable of understanding her or anything beyond his own image, that she drops him.
 He never does quite understand why.
 The movie balances nicely between this level, and the exuberance of its outdoor location photography.
 And it does a skillful job of involving us in the competition without really being a movie about competition.
 In the end, Downhill Racer succeeds so well that instead of wondering whether the hero will win the Olympic race, we want to see what will happen to him if he does.